-Every day, 835 children die from preventable diseases caused by unsafe drinking water.
+Every day, more than 800 children die from preventable diseases caused by unsafe drinking water.
 You can change that!
 Every step you take running together with your friends in our Global 6K for Water is a step a child doesn’t have to.

 Two years ago, I was browsing the internet searching for local races.
 I came across World Vision’s Global 6K for Water.
 I did a little bit of research to learn more about the need, and I was horrified to learn that:

 - There are 844 million people in the world who lack access to clean water.